 More work is needed to generalize the results of sections 3 and 4 over a larger geographical region and variety of storm types.
-However, the work to date strongly suggests that satellite-based VHF lightning detection can serve as a powerful proxy tool for identifying and tracking severe weather and strong convection.
+However, the work to date suggests that satellite-based VHF lightning detection can serve as a powerful proxy tool for identifying and tracking storm activity and strong convection.

 Recently, we have developed a concept definition to use a constellation of VHF radio receivers aboard the upcoming Block IIF/III Global Positioning System (GPS) satellite constellation to monitor VHF lightning emissions on a global and continual basis [Suszcynsky et al.; (2000a, 2001)].
-The system, known as the VHF Global Lightning and Severe Storm Monitor (V-GLASS) would be a secondary application of an already-funded constellation of FORTE-like receivers scheduled for launch beginning in 2006.
-VGLASS will be capable of detecting, geolocating and reporting VHF lightning activity on a global basis in near real-time.
-Preliminary work is now underway to develop tools and data products for potential VGLASS users.
+The system would be a secondary application of an already-funded constellation of FORTE-like receivers scheduled for launch beginning in 2006.
+The system will be capable of detecting, geolocating and reporting VHF lightning activity on a global basis in near real-time.
+Preliminary work is now underway to develop tools and data products for potential users.